Pfizer vaccines reach 141 of 145 locations slated for first day deliveries -HHS | Health

 Pfizer vaccines reach 141 of 145 locations slated for first day deliveries -HHS

 Pfizer Inc and partners have delivered the first COVID-19 vaccines to 141 of 145 locations targeted by the U.S. government for the first day of a nationwide rollout on Monday, a Department of Health and Human Services spokeswoman said.
-Healthcare facilities in some of the U.S. islands are still awaiting their supplies, the spokeswoman told Reuters.
+Healthcare facilities in four island territories - American Samoa, the U.S. Virgin Islands, the North Mariana Islands and Guam - are still awaiting their supplies, the spokeswoman told Reuters.

 The COVID-19 vaccine developed by Pfizer and German partner BioNTech SE was authorized by U.S. regulators for emergency use late on Friday, and the first shipments were sent out on Sunday.
 The U.S. government is aiming to distribute the first wave of 2.9 million vaccine doses to 636 locations nationwide by the end of the week.